 Its many exhibits cover everything from the First and Second World Wars to 9/11, as well as the wars in the Falklands, Northern Ireland, Yugoslavia, Korea, and much more.

 The War Museum also hosts a variety of free talks and temporary galleries throughout the year, as well as interactive displays for children and even adults to enjoy which include virtual books, videos, and historic games.
+For additional details including prices and Imperial War Museum London opening hours check out my post.

 Greenwich Maritime Museum